 I truly believe that the collaboration and knowledge gained between human and veterinary oncologists through comparative oncology can be used to cure many cancers not only in animals but humans as well.

-Dr. Post is currently the Medical Director at The Veterinary Care Center in Norwalk, CT.
+Dr. Post was most recently the Medical Director at The Veterinary Care Center in Norwalk, CT.
 He has his undergraduate degree from Cornell University and post graduate degrees from University of Minnesota and Duke University.